dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 Dan starts off by showing how to include Redux (*from CDN JS*) in a client-side app so we can start using the methods.
-This is not the *recommended* way of loading Redux but works fine for this example/demo.
+This is not the *recommended* way of loading Redux, but works fine for this example/demo.

 "*In real applications I suggest you use npm and a module bundler like webpack or browserify*".

-In this tutorial we are using a single function from Redux called `createStore`
+In this tutorial we are using a single function from Redux called `createStore`.

 Using **ES6** [**destructuring assignment**](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)
 syntax to extract the `createStore` method from Redux: